Cyber Security Breaches Survey 2025/2026: Article 32 in Practice

 For fintech operators and telecoms service providers with large personal data estates, the survey confirms that the threat landscape has not materially improved.
 Phishing attacks and associated credential compromise remain the dominant vector.
 The data on AI adoption is particularly striking for those advising on data protection for AI-enabled products: 31% of organisations are using or actively considering AI, but only 24% of that group have cyber security practices in place to manage the risks that AI technology introduces.
 This gap sits squarely within the ICO’s expectation that data protection by design and by default under Article 25 of the UK GDPR encompasses security controls appropriate to the specific processing activity.

 Cyber insurance provides some commercial protection: 47% of businesses hold some form of cover against cyber security risks.
-Insurance does not discharge the Article 32 obligation, and modern underwriting requirements increasingly mirror the same technical and organisational measures framework that the ICO applies, making Article 32 compliance and insurability increasingly aligned.
-Businesses that cannot demonstrate they have assessed and addressed the gaps identified in this survey may find both their regulatory exposure and their insurance position deteriorating together.
+Insurance does not discharge the Article 32 obligation, and modern underwriting requirements increasingly mirror the same TOM framework that the ICO applies, making Article 32 compliance and insurability increasingly aligned.
+Businesses that cannot demonstrate that they have assessed and addressed the gaps identified in this survey may find both their regulatory exposure and their insurance position deteriorating together.

 Bratby Law advises data controllers and processors on Article 32 compliance reviews, personal data breach response and ICO engagement.
 If you would like to discuss your organisation’s security obligations under the UK GDPR, please contact Rob Bratby directly or visit the Direct Legal Advice page.